B1nus/wezy/README.md

-If you asked what the people wanted, they'd say they wanted a simpler rust. - Harisson Ford
+“If I had asked my customers what they wanted they would have said a simpler rust.” -Henry Ford

 # cb
 The simplicity of c with the memory safety of rust.